Nyack Tract: Displacement

 About 25 years after the Manhattan "purchase", Mattano and his people were coerced to part with their land by Cornelis van Werkhoven and Jacques Cortelyou in 1652 after Kieft's War, and it became part of New Utrecht.

 Many of them relocated to Staten Island, and eventually to New Jersey.
+Mattano's name was later attached to a similar treaty regarding the Elizabethtown Tract in New Jersey.

-A remnant of the Lenape population persisted until the late 18th century under English rule, maintaining a longhouse and paying rent to Cortelyou to occupy a fraction of their former land.
+A remnant of the Lenape population persisted until the late 17th century under English rule, maintaining a longhouse and paying rent to Cortelyou to occupy a fraction of their former land.
 They lived in one of the least desirable parts of the tract, on an "island" in the midst of a salt marsh.
 "Nyack Point" remained a neighborhood name until the early 19th century and the American coastal fortification.
 The Village of Fort Hamilton was subsequently founded by immigrant workers who did business with the army base, being originally known as "Irishtown".

 Longhouse account

 Labadist missionary Jasper Danckaerts recorded a visit to a Nyack longhouse in 1679, giving a detailed, almost ethnographic account of life there: